martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 ## Adding functions (with implicit return)

 The
-[next evaluator](https://share.sourceacademy.org/dvp26) introduces functions without the need for for return statements.
+[next evaluator](https://share.sourceacademy.org/dvp26) introduces functions without the need for return statements.
 For example, the function `fact` in this language
 ``` js
 function fact(n) {
     n === 1 ?
 1 : n * fact(n - 1);